spectriclabs/sigplot-data-service/README.md

 RDS Tiles mode works by thinning the file based on the decimation values provided.
 If an input file was 3000 by 3000 and a decimation mode for x and y was 3 (deciamte by 4) then the resulting data would be a 750 by 750 file.
 The those points would be broken up into section based on the tile size.
 For a tile X size of 100 and a tileYsize of 200, then you would get 8 tiles in each row, the first 7 would have 100 points and the last 50 points.
 Then 4 tiles in each column with 200 points for the first three, then 150 for the last one.
 The valid tiles numbesr for x would be 0-7 and y would be 0-3.
 Tile 7,3 would be the smallest at 50 by 150.

+## Unit Tests
+A series of unit tests are available in sigplot_data_service_test.go.
+To run just type 'go test' from the source directory.
+The unit tests use a few data files are are located in th /tests/ directory.

 ## UI Development Mode